railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 access to the *Warehouse* menu items.
 You will then create a stores person user who is a member of the \ ``Stock1`` \  group.

-To create a new group, use the menu :menuselection:`Administration --> Users --> Groups`.
+To create a new group, use the menu :menuselection:`Settings --> Users --> Groups`.
 Enter the group name ``Stock1``.

-Then to create a new user linked to this, use :menuselection:`Administration --> Users --> Users` to enter the following:
+Then to create a new user linked to this, use :menuselection:`Settings --> Users --> Users` to enter the following:

 *  :guilabel:`User Name` : \ ``Stores Person`` \ ,